Cheesy and gooey these are the BEST green enchiladas. Did I mention they are also super quick and easy?

 How long do they last?
 Green enchiladas can last in the fridge for about a week.
 Just keep an eye out for your tortillas looking too soggy.
 We can’t promise that the flavor will be the best after 4 days.

-Mom's Green Enchiladas Recipe
+Best Green Chicken Enchiladas Recipe

 For the Filling